Save Design - Getting Started Guide

 3. Practical Usage Examples

-3.1 Reading & Writing Shared Data
+3.1 Reading and Writing Shared Data

-Data marked with [SharedData]
+Data annotated with [SharedData]

-is treated as “shared data” accessible across all save slots.
+is treated as shared data accessible across all save slots.

-✅ Recommended Timing & Method for Reading
+✅ Recommended Timing and Method for Loading

 [RuntimeInitializeOnLoadMethod(RuntimeInitializeLoadType.BeforeSceneLoad)]